-If the candidate has a 69 in one category and passes the rest of the exam, that single 69 can be raised to a passing grade by consensus during the panel meeting, and the candidate will pass.
-Otherwise, the candidate conditions the failed category.
+If the candidate has a 69 in one or two categories and passes the rest of the exam, the 69 can be raised to a passing grade by consensus during the panel meeting, and the candidate will pass.
+Otherwise, the candidate conditions in one or both categories.

-If the candidate has failing scores in no more than two categories, of which at least one is a 69, a 69 can be raised and the candidate will condition the other category.
-A 68 cannot be raised under any circumstances.
-Again, the decision to raise is made by consensus during the panel meeting.
+A 68 cannot be raised under any circumstances after the category meeting.
+Again, the decision to raise a 69 to 70 is made by consensus during the panel meeting.